developerasun/myCodeBox-blockchain/rust/readme.md

 > In cases where you’re using large data structures, mutating an instance in place may be faster than copying and returning newly allocated instances.
 With smaller data structures, creating new instances and writing in a more functional programming style may be easier to think through, so lower performance might be a worthwhile penalty for gaining that clarity.

 ## Shadowing
 > You can declare a new variable with the same name as a previous variable.
-Rustaceans say that the first variable is shadowed by the second, which means that the second variable’s value is what the program sees when the variable is used.
-We can shadow a variable by using the same variable’s name and repeating the use of the let keyword as follows:
+Rustaceans say that the first variable is shadowed by the second, which **means that the second variable’s value is what the program sees when the variable is used**.
+We can shadow a variable by using **the same variable’s name** and repeating the use of the **let keyword** as follows:

 ```rust
 fn main() {